 The statewide standard for E. coli bacteria is a monthly average of 126 MPN/100mL and a daily maximum of 349 MPN/100mL (SCDHEC, 2014).
 The NPDES MS4 permit defines steps necessary to reduce discharged loads of pollutants of concern to TMDL watersheds.
-This TMDL Implementation Plan (TIP) describes the actions the County and City of Belton have taken and will undertake to comply with these permit requirements to reduce bacteria loads discharged into receiving waters to the MEP.
+This TMDL Implementation Plan (TIP) describes the actions the County has taken and will undertake to comply with these permit requirements to reduce bacteria loads discharged into receiving waters to the MEP.